goFrendiAsgard/chimera-framework/doc/doc.api.core.md

-# Core API

-Chimera-framework offer several API you can use in your Node.Js scripts.
-In order to use the API, you need to import `chimera-framework/core`.
+Chimera-framework offer API you can use in your Node.Js scripts.
+In order to use the API, you need to import `chimera-framework/core` or `chimera-framework/eisn`.

-## executeChain
+# executeChain

 Execute a YAML chain, and executing the callback.
 If callback is empty, then the result will be printed into stdout.

-### Usage
+## Usage
 * `executeChain(<YAML chain>, <callback>)`
 * `executeChain(<YAML chain>, <argv>, <callback>)`
 * `executeChain(<YAML chain>, <argv>, <presets>, <callback>)`

-### Parameters
+## Parameters
 * `YAML chain`: string, YAML chain
 * `argv`: array, YAML chain's input arguments
 * `presets`: object, YAML chains's pre-defined variables